ishaqkothari/knn-cpp-241/README.md

 ## Prerequisites
-Before installing knn-cli, you must have installed gnuplot to your computer.
+Before installing knn-cli, you must have installed gnuplot and boost on your computer.
 To do so, here are the appropriate package manager commands for various operating systems.

 Arch Linux

 ```
+sudo pacman -S boost
 sudo pacman -S gnuplot
 ```

 Ubuntu

 ```
+sudo apt-get install boost
 sudo apt-get install gnuplot
 ```

 Mac

 ```
+brew install boost
 brew install gnuplot
 ```